pschou/rpm-add-checksum/README.md

 # RPM Add Checksum

-A very basic tool to compute and surgically add SHA256 hashes to the header of an rpm files to enable FIPS compatibility.
-No other bytes in the rpm file are changed so the updated and original RPM function exactly the same.
-While this tool enhances the digest / checksums inside an existing RPM file, it should only be used when a chain of custody can be verified out-of-band as the intent of enabling FIPS on a system is to ensure that a higher level of digest checks are done and thus a higher level of confidence that the files have not been tampered with.
+A fundamental tool to compute and surgically add SHA256 hashes to the header of an rpm file to enable FIPS compatibility.
+No other bytes in the rpm file are changed, so the updated and original RPM functions are exactly the same.

+While this tool enhances the digest/checksums inside an existing RPM file, it should only be used when a chain of custody can be verified out-of-band.
+The intent of enabling FIPS is to ensure that a higher standard of digest checks are done and thus a higher level of confidence that the files have not been tampered.
 Adding a checksum with this tool adds this confidence-- act wisely as with great power comes great responsibility.

 ```bash
 $ ./rpm-add-checksum -h